-- Be on the Autism Spectrum, or have an Autism Spectrum Disorder (an Autistic Disorder, Asperger's Syndrome, PDD-NOS, or another Autism Spectrum Disorder).
+- Be autistic.
 You do not have to have an official autism diagnosis to apply. - Be a student at a college or university with at least one year left before you graduate.
-Students in TPSID programs (Transition and Postsecondary Programs for Students with Intellectual Disabilities), 2-year community colleges, 4-year colleges, and graduate school are eligible to apply. - Live in the United States, Puerto Rico or Canada (Please note: the policy sections of our program will focus on the United States).
+Students in TPSID programs (Transition and Postsecondary Programs for Students with Intellectual Disabilities), 2-year community colleges, 4-year colleges, and graduate school are eligible to apply. - Live in the United States or Canada.
+This includes all 50 states, all US territories, and all provinces and territories of Canada.
+(Please note: the policy sections of our program will focus on the United States) You do not have to be a citizen of either the US or Canada.